osrf/TSC-RMW-Reports/humble/eProsima-response.md

 We have prepared a [set of scripts](https://github.com/eProsima/benchmarking/tree/tsc_rmw_report_2021/scripts/TSC_RMW_report_2021) to help automatize the launch of the tests with different configurations.
 These scripts include:
  * Downloading the specified [ros2.repos file](https://github.com/osrf/TSC-RMW-Reports/blob/main/humble/ros2.repos).
  * Downloading the aforementioned fork of the Apex performance tool.
- * Compiling ROS2 and the performance tool
+ * Compiling ROS 2 and the performance tool
  * Launching the tests with the configuration specified on a json file

 All tests were executed for 5 minutes.